-CITY OF UDALL, KANSAS
+CITY OF SOLOMON, KANSAS

-A COMPREHENSIVE ZONING ORDINANCE REGULATING AND RESTRICTING THE USE AND LOCATION OF BUILDINGS AND STRUCTURES; REGULATING AND RESTRICTING THE HEIGHT AND BULK OF BUILDINGS AND STRUCTURES AND DETERMINING THE AREA OF YARDS, COURTS, AND OTHER PLACES SURROUNDING THEM; REGULATING AND RESTRICTING THE DENSITY OF POPULATION; DIVIDING THE CITY OF UDALL, KANSAS, ZONING JURISDICTION INTO DISTRICTS FOR SUCH PURPOSES; ADOPTING A ZONING DISTRICT MAP OF THE CITY OF UDALL, KANSAS, ZONING JURISDICTION SHOWING BOUNDARIES AND THE CLASSIFICATION OF SUCH DISTRICTS; DEFINING CERTAIN OF THE TERMS USED IN SAID ORDINANCE; ESTABLISHING A PLANNING COMMISSION AND GOVERNING BODY; PROVIDING FOR CHANGES AND AMENDMENTS TO THE SAID ORDINANCE; PRESCRIBING PENALTIES FOR THE VIOLATION OF ITS PROVISIONS; AND AMENDING SAID ORIGINAL ORDINANCE NO. _________, AND AMENDMENTS THERETO.
+A COMPREHENSIVE ZONING ORDINANCE REGULATING AND RESTRICTING THE USE AND LOCATION OF BUILDINGS AND STRUCTURES; REGULATING AND RESTRICTING THE HEIGHT AND BULK OF BUILDINGS AND STRUCTURES AND DETERMINING THE AREA OF YARDS, COURTS, AND OTHER PLACES SURROUNDING THEM; REGULATING AND RESTRICTING THE DENSITY OF POPULATION; DIVIDING THE CITY OF SOLOMON, KANSAS, ZONING JURISDICTION INTO DISTRICTS FOR SUCH PURPOSES; ADOPTING A ZONING DISTRICT MAP OF THE CITY OF SOLOMON, KANSAS, ZONING JURISDICTION SHOWING BOUNDARIES AND THE CLASSIFICATION OF SUCH DISTRICTS; DEFINING CERTAIN OF THE TERMS USED IN SAID ORDINANCE; ESTABLISHING A BOARD OF ZONING APPEALS; PROVIDING FOR CHANGES AND AMENDMENTS TO THE SAID ORDINANCE; PRESCRIBING PENALTIES FOR THE VIOLATION OF ITS PROVISIONS; AND REPEALING ORIGINAL ZONING ORDINANCE NO. 513, AND AMENDMENTS THERETO.

 BE IT ORDAINED BY THE GOVERNING BODY THAT: